1. PARTICIPANTS AND ELIGIBILITY

 All participants must carry a minimum of $300,000 of liability insurance on any boat they might

 use during any Upstate Anglers tournament.
 Failure to do so, or reporting of false

 19. VIOLATION OF RULES AND DISQUALIFICATION

 The violation of a tournament rule by either team member may result in weight loss, the loss of

 weight up to a particular time in the tournament day (eligible for a restart), loss of weight for the

 entire day, disqualification for the entire tournament or, in an extreme circumstance, ineligibility

-to participate in future Upstate Anglers, LLC events.
+to participate in future Upstate Anglers events.
 If the director feels that their violation was a